Nonprofit Salary Negotiation Tips – The Not For Profit Approach To Talking About Money

-Here are some rules to follow when figuring out what salary to ask for:
+Here are some rules to follow when figuring out what nonprofit salary to ask for:

 (1) What was your last salary?
 Generally it is a best practice to not ask for more than 15% more than this number unless the position caries significant more responsibilities and you can justify it via your past experience.

 (2) High salaries that are significantly above local and national averages are more rare in the nonprofit sector.
 If you were paid a competitive (higher than average) wage in your past position you may not find it again in the job that you love in the nonprofit sector.